 What is Bounce Rate?

-Bounce rate is an online marketing metric that refers to the percentage of visitors who land on one page of your website and exit without viewing any other pages.
-As a metric that tracks single-page visitors, bounce rate reflects your website’s effectiveness at retaining visitors.
+Bounce rate is an online marketing metric that refers to the percentage of visitors who land on one page of your website and leave without viewing any other pages.
+As a metric that tracks single-page visitors, bounce rate reflects your effectiveness at retaining visitors.

-A visit to a page is considered a bounce only if the visitor exited your website directly from the entrance page, without viewing any other pages.
+A visit to a page is considered a bounce only if the visitor leaves directly from the entrance page, without viewing any other pages.

 How is Bounce Rate Calculated?

 The average bounce rate of a web page is calculated by dividing the total number of bounces on a page in a set period of time by the total number of entrances on that page in the same time window.
-The average bounce rate of a website is determined by dividing the total number of bounces across all the pages in a set period of time by the total number of entrances across all the pages in the same period of time.
+Average bounce rate is determined by dividing the total number of bounces across all the pages in a set period of time by the total number of entrances across all the pages in the same period of time.

 Reasons For High Bounce Rates